markjwarner/markjwarner.github.io/_pages/about.md

 Current research projects
 ======
+- Effective warnings to prevent Authorised Push Payment (APP): This project is investigating the effectiveness of existing warnings at preventing APP fraud payments, and developing and evaluating novel warning mechanisms.
+- Usable Privacy in Female Health Apps (Google Faculty Award): This project is exploring usable privacy mechanisms within female health apps.
 - Key2Kindness (REPHRAIN funded): This interdisciplinary project is investigating the role of proactive hate speech awareness mechanisms in reducing the production of hate speech across online social platforms.

 Current PhD Supervision